ony-boom/swoosh/README.md

 - [ ] List available audio inputs (sources)
 - [x] Allow simple configuration (e.g. polling interval, hide source, ...)
 - [ ] Better way to detect signal changes (currently polling) or using a different tray library that allow rerendering every time the menu is opened
+- [ ] Log to a file instead of stdout

 **Alternatives:**